-The Test Coordinator works with the Club Development and Program Director to ensure that testing required for skaters is scheduled and carried out.
+The Assessment Coordinator works with the Club Development and Program Director to ensure that testing required for skaters is scheduled and carried out.
 This includes arranging judges and volunteers, scheduling tests, collecting money, submitting test documents to Skate Canada, and maintaining Club records of tests.

 The Club President acts as chair of all board and general meetings, and chairs the finance committee.
 The President generally presides at all meetings, represents the club publicly, and represents the club in matters concerning Skate Canada (nationally and provincially) as well as the Avalon Region.
 The President also oversees the booking, cancellation, and maintenance of ice time, as well as the scheduling and registration of all club programs.

 The Vice-President assists the president in their duties and assumes their duties and officiates when necessary.
-The Vice-President acts as liason with the club coaches, and arranges coaching for all programs, in consultation with program administrator and the board.
+The Vice-President acts as liasion with the club coaches, and arranges coaching for all programs, in consultation with program administrator and the board.
 The Vice-President represents the club at monthly Avalon Region meetings, and is responsible for all necessary reporting to Skate Canada and the Section, including overseeing proper documentation by coaches.